Celebrate Earth Hour by reading aloud by candlelight

 Reading aloud to children

 Is reading aloud a lost art?
 Samara Nicoll, manager of Otter Books Inc. in Nelson, answered, “I don't think so.
-Perhaps it is done less among adults, but parents reading aloud to their children seems to be alive and well.”
+Perhaps it is done less among adults, but parents reading aloud to their children is alive and well.”

 The benefits of reading aloud to children are numerous: